LeaveBritneyAlone69/autoclicker/README.md

 ```

 ### 3) Open Iclicker for the class you're in.
 You will know it's working if it selects an answer within 5 seconds of "seeing" a question.
+### 4) Check in periodically to make sure IClicker isn't frozen.
+It works best if Iclicker is in its own browser window.